 Find your next adventure in your Inbox.
 Sign up now for my FREE email newsletter.

 The two hand pockets are warm and roomy enough to stuff gloves or a hat inside; but I wish they had zippers, so that I could keep a second pair of gloves in them (or dry out a wet pair) without fear of losing them.
 There’s a drawcord hem to seal in warmth.
 The jacket stuffs into a hand pocket, packing down to about the size of a cantaloupe—making it as packable as high-quality down jackets that offer comparable warmth.

 The Outdoor Research Ascendant Hoody’s breathability and degree of warmth make it a legitimate four-season shell for summer backpacking, shoulder-season dayhiking and climbing, backcountry skiing, mountaineering, bike commuting, or throwing on after you finish a trail run.
 And it costs less than many insulated jackets that are less versatile.

-BUY IT NOW You can support my work on this blog by clicking any of these links to purchase a men’s or women’s Outdoor Research Ascendant Hoody at backcountry.com, ems.com, outdoorresearch.com, moosejaw.com, or rei.com.
+BUY IT NOW You can support my work on this blog, at no cost to you, by clicking any of these affiliate links to purchase a men’s or women’s Outdoor Research Ascendant Hoody at backcountry.com, moosejaw.com, or outdoorresearch.com.

 Was this review helpful?
 If so, would you like to support my work by clicking here to leave a tip for The Big Outside?
 Thank you.

 NOTE: I tested gear for Backpacker Magazine for 20 years.
 At The Big Outside, I review only what I consider the best outdoor gear and apparel.
 See categorized menus of all my gear reviews at The Big Outside.

 You live for the outdoors.
 The Big Outside helps you get out there.
 Join now and a get free e-guide!